ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Authorisation response {#as-response}

-The AS responds with an Authorization Response as defined in {{Section 5.8.2 of RFC9200}} and {{Section 3.2 of I-D.ietf-ace-key-groupcomm}}, with the following additions:
+The AS responds with an Authorization Response as defined in {{Section 5.8.2 of RFC9200}} and {{Section 3.2 of RFC9594}}, with the following additions:

 * In the Authorization Response, the AS MUST include the 'expires_in' parameter.
 Other means for the AS to specify the lifetime of access tokens are out of the scope of this document.

 * In the Authorization Response, the AS MUST include the 'scope' parameter, when the value included in the access token differs from the one specified by the Client in the Authorization Request.
 In such a case, the second element of each scope entry specifies the set of operations that the Client is authorized for that scope entry, encoded as specified in {{auth-request}}.

-Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the access token.
+Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of RFC9594}} for the 'scope' claim of the access token.
 In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type application/aif+cbor registered in {{content_formats}} of this document (REQ28).

 Note to RFC Editor: In the previous paragraph, please replace "TAG_NUMBER" with the CBOR tag number computed as TN(ct) in {{Section 4.3 of RFC9277}}, where ct is the ID assigned to the CoAP Content-Format registered in {{content_formats}} of this document.
 Then, please replace "CF_ID" with the ID assigned to that CoAP Content-Format.
 Finally, please delete this paragraph.